Vault Features | 2025 Features | Autodesk

 Create and maintain a more accurate and comprehensive manufacturing bill of materials (BOM).

-Automatically or manually synchronise files from a folder in Vault with a folder in a cloud drive.
+Automatically or manually synchronize files from a folder in Vault with a folder in a cloud drive.

 Combine properties filtering with geometric search capabilities to improve duplicate search workflows.